-15.9.1 assist the Controller in ensuring compliance with the Controller's obligations pursuant to the Data Protection Laws taking into account the nature of the processing and the information available to the Processor; and
+15.9.1 assist the Controller in ensuring compliance with the Controller's obligations pursuant to Articles 32 to 36 of the GDPR taking into account the nature of the processing and the information available to the Processor; and

-15.9.2 taking into account the nature of the processing, assist the Controller (by appropriate technical and organisational measures), insofar as this is possible, for the fulfilment of the Controller's obligations to respond to requests for exercising the Data Subjects' rights under the Data Protection Laws in respect of any Protected Data.
+15.9.2 taking into account the nature of the processing, assist the Controller (by appropriate technical and organisational measures), insofar as this is possible, for the fulfilment of the Controller's obligations to respond to requests for exercising the Data Subjects' rights under Chapter III of the GDPR in respect of any Protected Data.

 15.10 Audits and processing - The Processor shall make available to the Controller all information as is necessary to demonstrate the Processor's compliance with the obligations placed on it under this Clause 15 and allow for and contribute to audits, including inspections, conducted by the Controller (or another auditor mandated by the Controller) for this purpose.

-15.11 International transfers - Unless permitted by the Data Protection Laws, the Processor shall not process and/or transfer any Protected Data in or to third countries or to any international organisation.
+15.11 International transfers - Unless permitted by the Data Protection Laws, the Processor shall not process and/or transfer any Protected Data in or to countries outside the UK or (in the case of GDPR) the EEA or to any international organisation.